0YHR0/BachelorThesis_HashtagBackend/README.md

 src/main/java/util: This is the folder to store the utils for the test.
 You can use these classed when reading data from the database.

+You can find the class diagram in class_diagram_Flink.pdf